← Back to Articles

 Practical notes

 The 100K cliff is real and sharp.
-An s.r.o. earning 99,999 EUR pays 10% corporate tax; at 100,001 EUR, the full 21% rate applies to all revenue — not just the excess.
-A 2 EUR difference in turnover can cost over 10,000 EUR in extra tax.
+An s.r.o. earning 99,999 EUR pays 10% corporate tax; at 100,001 EUR, the full 21% rate applies to all taxable profit — not just the excess.
+With zero expenses, that 2 EUR turnover difference costs over 10,000 EUR in extra tax.
 Plan invoicing and timing carefully if you are near this threshold.

 We handle all of this for you.
 Podnikio is an all-in-one platform for Slovak freelancers and company owners: invoicing, a business bank account, and a connected accountant — all in one place for a single monthly fee.
 We manage the initial registration end-to-end, whether you are setting up as an SZČO or opening an s.r.o.